Breaching the 2 LMP Approximation Barrier for Facility Location with Applications to k-Median: Introduction

 \subsection{Our Results}

 Due to the lack of progress on improving $\alpha_{LMP}$ in the last two decades, it is natural to ask the following question: \begin{problem} Is there an LMP $(2-\eta)$ approximation for UFL for some constant $\eta>0$? \end{problem} We answer the above question in the affirmative (though for a rather small $\eta>2.25 \cdot 10^{-7}$), even for the general version of UFL where facilities can have different opening costs.
 The constant $\eta$ can be substantially improved for the case of uniform opening costs, which is sufficient in our application to $k$-Median.
-Indeed, for $k$-Median some other technical refinements are possible, altogether leading to a more substantial (still small) improvement of $k$-Median approximation factor from $2.6742$ to $2.67\fab{059}$\footnote{We did not insist too much on improving $\eta$, but we made a substantial effort to refine the approximation factor for $k$-Median.}. \fabr{I modified this bound to reflect what we prove in the main body.
-I suggest to skip the refinement based on $S_1$ since it is computationally very expensive and the improvement is small}
+Indeed, for $k$-Median some other technical refinements are possible, altogether leading to a more substantial (still small) improvement of $k$-Median approximation factor from $2.6742$ to $2.67059$\footnote{We did not insist too much on improving $\eta$, but we made a substantial effort to refine the approximation factor for $k$-Median.}.

 While showing (though only qualitatively) that the LMP $2$ approximation barrier can be breached is interesting in our opinion, probably the most interesting aspect of our work is at technical level.
 The dual-fitting LMP 2 approximation by~\cite{JMS02} is tight.
 In particular, a tight instance can be built via their factor-revealing LP.
 One might consider also a natural local-search-based algorithm for UFL, where one swaps in and out subsets of up to $\Delta=O(1)$ facilities: however (see Claim~\ref{claim:ls_bad} in Section \ref{sec:fl}) such an algorithm is not an LMP $\alpha_{LMP}$ approximation for any constant $\alpha_{LMP}$ (in the case of non-uniform opening costs).